Obituary of Theresa L. Chu

 Memorial donations can also be accepted online via credit card at https://www.gofundme.com/f/theresa-l-chu-in-lieu-of-flowers.

-Arrangements are under the direction of Burnett & White Funeral Homes, 7461 S. Broadway, Red Hook, NY.To send flowers to the family of Theresa Chu, please visit Tribute Store
+Arrangements are under the direction of Burnett & White Funeral Homes, 7461 S. Broadway, Red Hook, NY.To plant a tree in memory of Theresa Chu, please visit Tribute Store

 We Proudly serve with compassion